ut-issl/s2e-documents/Tutorials/HowToMakeNewComponents.md

 4. Edit `UserComponent.hpp` and `UserComponent.cpp` as referring [How To Add Components](./HowToAddComponents.md)

    - The constructor of the `ClockSensor` requires arguments as `prescaler`, `clock_gen`, `sim_time`, and `bias_sec`.
-   - `prescaler` and `bias_sec` are user setting parameters for the sensor, and you can set these value.
+   - `prescaler` and `bias_sec` are user setting parameters for the sensor, and you can set these values.
    - `clock_gen` is an argument for the `ComponentBase` class.
    - `sim_time` is a specific argument for the clock sensor to get time information. `SimTime` class is managed in the `GlobalEnvironment`, and the `GlobalEnvironment` is instantiated in the `SimulationCase` class.
    - You need to edit the `UserComponents.cpp` as follows.